 How much pension have you accrued?

-Alongside the statutory old-age pension, you accrue additional pension with PDN (retirement pension).
-You annually accrue pension at PDN as long as you remain employed by your current employer and you have not reached the state pension age.
-The UPS sets out the amount of annual pension that you have accrued as per January 1, 2021.
-If your employment ended on January 1, 2021, this is the pension benefit you would be able to expect to receive upon reaching pension age.
+Alongside the state pension, you accrue additional pension with PDN (retirement pension).
+You annually accrue pension at PDN as long as you remain employed by your current employer and you have not reached the State Pension Age (AOW age).
+The UPS sets out the amount of annual pension that you have accrued as of January 1, 2022.
+If your employment ended on January 1, 2022, this is the pension benefit you would be able to expect to receive when retiring on a pension upon reaching pension age.

 What can you expect to accrue?

-The expected pension is the amount that you will receive if you continue to work until the statutory retirement age and you continue to accrue pension in the current pension scheme and all other information applicable on January 1, 2021 remains unchanged.
+The expected pension is the amount that you will receive if you continue to work until the State Pension Age (AOW age) and you continue to accrue pension, without any changes, in the current pension scheme and all other information applicable on January 1, 2022.

-Reaching the state pension age is also the point at which the employment contract ends in accordance with the CLA.
-Even if you make arrangements with your employer to carry on working, you will no longer accrue pension.
-The current maximum statutory retirement age is 67 years.
-The UPS shows the pension age laid down in the regulations.
-If your actual pension age is higher or lower than the normal pension age, then the ultimate pension benefit will be recalculated on that basis, and so may be higher or lower.
+Reaching the State Pension Age (AOW page) is also the point at which the employment contract ends in accordance with the CLA and the pension accrual stops.
+The current maximum State Pension Age (AOW age) is 67 years.
+The UPS shows the pension age (67 years) as laid down in the regulations.
+If your actual retirement date is before or after the statutory pension age, then the ultimate pension benefit will be recalculated on that basis, and so may be higher or lower.
 You can calculate the impact of such changes on your pension payment using the Pension planner.
 If, for example, you increase or reduce your working hours in the future, or start receiving a higher or lower pensionable salary, this will change the amount of pension you accrue.

-Your state retirement age is 66 and you actually retire at the age of 66.
+Your State Pension Age (AOW age) is 66 and you actually retire at the age of 66.
 In that case, the expected retirement pension as presented in the UPS is recalculated.
-After all, you will retire one year earlier than the statutory pension age.
+After all, you will retire one year earlier than the statutory pension age (67 years).
 The retirement pension will therefore be lower because PDN will pay it out one year earlier and therefore for longer.

 Conversely, if you retire later than the statutory pension age, the retirement pension will be higher because PDN will then pay out the pension for a shorter period of time.